astronomer/docs/software/integrate-iam.md

 ## Limitations

-The following are the known limitations when you integrate IAM roles:
+Consider the following when you integrate IAM roles:

 * All pods within your Airflow Deployment assume the IAM role.
 There is currently no way to use more than 1 IAM role per deployment.
 * If you’d like your IAM role to apply to more than 1 deployment, you must annotate each deployment.